hmchou56/centra8/centra4/program.md

 					Tuesday, April 23, 2019

 ### 08:30 – 10:00 AM
-**Panel talk:** What is good about CENTRA and how to make it better
+**Panel talk 1:** What is good about CENTRA and how to make it better
 - Panel chair: Renato Figueiredo
 - Panelists: Joobum Kim, João Paulo, Eiji Kawai, Aimee Stewart, Ming-Der Yang, Subratie Kensworth